Meaning of consideration

 In such circumstances, the Commissioner recognises that a nominal sum of money may be attributed to the transfer or assignment of the lease purely for the enforceability of the arrangement between the parties.

 Consistent with the policy underlying the lease provisions, a transfer of a lease in these circumstances would generally not be regarded as being used to effectively transfer rights in the underlying land.
-It should be noted, however, that this position may not apply where the lease provides the lessee with a right to acquire the property during the term or on expiry of the lease.
+However, this position may not apply where the lease provides the lessee with a right to acquire the property during the term or on expiry of the lease.